-In addition, we have not independently verified the data and information contained in such third-party publications and reports and we did not commission any such third party for collecting or providing the data used in this prospectus.
+We have not independently verified the data and information contained in such third-party publications and reports.
 Data and information contained in such third-party publications and reports may be collected using third-party methodologies, which may differ from the data collection methods used by us.
 In addition, these industry publications and reports generally indicate that the information contained therein is believed to be reliable, but do not guarantee the accuracy and completeness of such information.